micdr93/TheSteakeryPP4/README.md

 * Booking Errors:
    * A sample of a couple of error messages users can encounter if they book a table out of hours, the same table twice etc.
 ![Steakery Booking Error](media/readme_images/booking_error_message_desktop.png)
-   * Booking Eerror on Desktop
+   * Booking Error on Desktop
 ![Steakery Booking Error](media/readme_images/booking_error_message_mobile.png)
    * Booking Error on Mobile